xeolabs/xeoEngine-experiment/README.md

 xeoEngine is an experimental message-driven WebGL engine built on [ActorJS](https://github.com/xeolabs/actorjs) and [SceneJS](http://scenejs.org) that lets you create and manage 3D worlds over a network.

-At this early stage, xeoEngine is in a state of flux as I explore what kind of functionality I should put in the actors, but over time it should settle down into something that other people can build on.
-Please hit the [issue tracker](https://github.com/xeolabs/xeoEngine/issues) if you have any ideas.

 ## Concept

 Via JSON-RPC, xeoEngine lets us plug actors together to create a 3D world, then fire calls at the actors to make the world